MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 - Currently: The BuiltinTypes can be found here [`BuiltInTypes`][BuiltInTypes].
 - CD4A imports their types from foreign artifacts, respectively their provided symbol tables.
-- However, CD4A provides a set of predefined types to be given through grammar inclusion of [`MCCollectionTypes`][MCCollectionTypes]:
+- CD4A provides a set of predefined types to be given through grammar inclusion of [`MCCollectionTypes`][MCCollectionTypes]:
   - Primitives:  `char`, `int`, `double`, `float`, `long`, `boolean`
   - ObjectTypes: `Character`, `Integer`, `Double`, `Float`, `Long`, `Boolean`, `String`
   - UtilTypes: `List<T>`, `Optional<T>`, `Set<T>`, `Map<T1,T2>`
-  - Special types, such as `Date` must then be provided through import of other artefacts.
+  - Special types, such as `Date` must then be provided through the imports of other artifacts.
-- The BuiltInTypes are not added automaticall, one has to add them to the `GlobalScope`, by calling `addBuiltInTypes`.
-This allows for more detailed control over what types should be available.
+- The BuiltInTypes are not added automaticall.
+They have to be added to the `GlobalScope`, by calling `addBuiltInTypes`.
+This enables more detailed control concerning the types that should be available.

 ### PrettyPrinter
 - [`CD4AnalysisPrettyPrinter`][PrettyPrinter] contains a basic pretty printer for CD4A